 Inspired by similar assistance from the government for people with mortgages, these could see customers having their payments frozen for a period of up to three months.

 Though some car companies have already introduced payment holidays, many more are still investigating the practicalities of doing so.
 Therefore, motorists who are on a plan should contact their provider to see if this opportunity is available for them.
+Tip: Be sure to find out how any payment holiday would affect your credit score.

 Keep journeys down to a minimum